 These data are a product of the BLS Consumer Expenditure Survey program.
 Additional information is available from "Issues in Labor Statistics: What the Nation Spends on Health Care: A Regional Comparison," (PDF 20K).

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Health insurance now accounts for biggest share of health care dollar on the Internet at http://www.bls.gov/opub/ted/1999/aug/wk4/art01.htm (visited March 11, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Health insurance now accounts for biggest share of health care dollar at https://www.bls.gov/opub/ted/1999/aug/wk4/art01.htm (visited December 04, 2023).